Abhimanyu08/Prune-The-SEP-lovers/README.md

 To remedy this, there's another metric which can act as an alternate for `head_imp_score` which is `REST-SEP attention`.
 In this method, we calculate a matrix of similar shape as  `head_imp` matrix where the `[i,j]` element of matrix is the average attention the tokens pay to `[SEP]` token.
 The paper [What Does BERT Look At?
 An Analysis of BERT's Attention](https://arxiv.org/abs/1906.04341) shows that each attention head can specialise in a particular aspect of dependency parsing. for.eg head 7 in layer 5 can make the verb in the sentences attend to their subject.
 In that case the rest of the words which are not verbs will attend to `[SEP]` token.
 Therefore, `[SEP]` token can be used as 'no-op' by the other tokens.
 In that case, the heads which pay too much attention to `[SEP]` tokens can be pruned because their contribution may be negligible to the model's output.

-To verify this, I trained a BERT model on [Quora Question Pairs](https://gluebenchmark.com/tasks) dataset using the [transformers](https://huggingface.co/transformers/) library.
+To verify this, We trained a BERT model on [Quora Question Pairs](https://gluebenchmark.com/tasks) dataset using the [transformers](https://huggingface.co/transformers/) library.
 The training script is available in `train.py`.
 The model achieves 89% validation accuracy and can be accessed from [huggingface model hub](https://huggingface.co/A-bhimany-u08/bert-base-cased-qqp) like so:
 ```
 from transformers import BertForSequenceClassification